 The rice cooker is a staple in many kitchens and people often use it for more than just cooking rice.
-It turns out that you can also cook steel cut oats (and other foods) in the same pot, but first make sure your machine has a metal bowl or pan.
+It turns out that you can also cook steel-cut oats (and other foods) in the same pot, but first make sure your machine has a metal bowl or pan.
 While this isn’t as quick or convenient as using an instant oatmeal packet, it does ensure that all of those nutrients are kept intact during the cooking process.
-As with any recipe changes though, be sure to read up on how long each ingredient needs to stay at certain temperatures before serving so they don’t get overcooked!
+As with any recipe change, though, be sure to read up on how long each ingredient needs to stay at certain temperatures before serving so they don’t get overcooked!
 Now that you know how to cook oatmeal in a rice cooker and which cooker to buy its time to get cooking.